abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex2.md

     ![](./media/lab02a2.png)

-1. Once the PowerShell is ready, run the below commands to register the required Resource Providers.
+1. Once PowerShell is ready, run the commands below to register the required Resource Providers.

    >**Note:** It will take 2-3 minutes to get registered.